 - In a report conducted by the Government Accountability Office, the majority of hospitals surveyed noted 340B discounts were not shared with vulnerable patients when picking up their prescription from contract pharmacies.
 (Government Accountability Office, 2018)

-- The expansive growth of DSH hospitals and contract pharmacies in 340B has not translated into measurably better health outcomes for low-income Americans and instead has increased profits for DSH hospitals through their arrangements with contract pharmacies.
+- The expansive growth of DSH hospitals and contract pharmacies participating in 340B has not translated into measurably better health outcomes for low-income Americans and instead has increased profits for DSH hospitals through their arrangements with contract pharmacies.
 (Marshall University, 2018)

 - Some 340B DSH hospitals did not offer the discounted 340B price to uninsured patients at contract pharmacies.
 (Office of the Inspector General, 2014)